SasView/sasmodels/doc/guide/plugin.rst

 *translation* is a set of equations to compute the underlying ellipsoid parameters from the new parameters. *Re* is an intermediate value introduced to make the equations easier to write.
+Helper functions can be included in a C file as *source=['filename.c', ...]* in the same directory as the model file.

 The new parameters replace *radius_polar* and *radius_equatorial* in the parameter table.
-To have more control over parameter placement, use an *insert_after={...}* argmument to :func:`reparameterize`.
+To have more control over parameter placement, use an *insert_after={...}* argmument to :func:`sasmodels.core.reparameterize`.
 For each insert location provide a list of new parameter names to insert at that location.
 For example, *{'': 'eccentricity,volume'}* inserts them both at the beginning (before any parameter), whereas *{'radius_polar': 'eccentricty', 'radius_equatorial': 'volume'}* will place them after *radius_polar* and *radius_equatorial* in the final parameter table, before deleting *radius_polar* and *radius_equatorial*.